harness/developer-hub/docs/continuous-delivery/cd-advanced/AWS ECS/ecs-v2-summary.md

 A new  ECS Run Task Request Definition setting was introduced in the ECS Run Task Step.

-This is covered in the [ECS deployment tutorial](../../onboard-cd/cd-quickstarts/ecs-deployment-tutorial.md#ecs-run-task-step).
+For details about this new step, go to the [ECS deployment tutorial](../../onboard-cd/cd-quickstarts/ecs-deployment-tutorial.md#ecs-run-task-step).

 ### Infrastructure Definitions